frederikbehr/kmp_case/README.md

 ## Folder structure

-The bulk of the code can be found in the CommonMain folder, where it is structured by domain (eg. product, category, cart).
-However, there are platform specific code in AndroidMain and DesktopMain.
+The bulk of the code can be found in the commonMain folder, where it is structured by domain (eg. product, category, cart).
+However, there are platform specific code in androidMain and desktopMain.

 There is a folder "core", where reusable and general code goes (eg. ColorUtils.kt or Currency), since it doesn't belong to a single domain.